mdyzma/mdyzma.github.io/_posts/2017-04-23-python-r-scala-julia-in-one-notebook.md

 title:      "Python, R, Scala and Julia in one Notebook"
 date:       2017-04-23 14:51:25 +0200
 comments:   true
-categories: python R julia jupyter
+categories: python R Scala Julia jupyter-notebook
-keywords:   python, R, Julia, jupyter notebook, data science
+keywords:   python, R, Scala, Julia, jupyter notebook, data science
 ---

 It is hard to choose "right" language for data analysis, especially if you are beginner and do not want to go into details about strengths and weaknesses of particular solutions.
 Should I choose R or python (2 or 3), maybe Julia would be better?
-What should I use?
-My answer is: use all of them!
-Take the best you can from each language and make it work.
+What should I use to work with large data set?
+My answer is: use what you can!
+Take the best you can from several languages and make it work.
 This post will show you how.

 How to create versatile environment, in which different languages are available without changing program you work with and data may be passed between specific structures characteristic for specified languages?
 This post will show you how to do it with three most powerful languages used in Data Science: __Python__, __R__, __Scala__ and __Julia__.